deeprob/ThioesteraseEnzymeSpecificity/Reports/ProgressReport0816.md

 ![kmer](../Images/VaryingKmer.png "k-mer vs Accuracy")

 It can be seen that k-length of 11 performed best on both training and test set.
-The test set accuracy achieved was 0.8.
+The accuracy and recall score achieved on the test set was 0.8 while precision score was 0.837.
+The model has failed to correctly classify 5 among the 25 enzymes of the test set which were as follows:

+1. Umbellularia_californica_(UcFatB2)
+2. Cuphea_viscosisssima_(CvB2MT17)
+3. Cuphea_viscosisssima_(CvB2MT6)
+4. Cuphea_viscosisssima_(CvB2MT29)
+5. Umbellularia_californica_(UcFatB1)

+While it has already been reported that the Cuphea viscossima class of enzymes has extremely similar features and it is hard for a machine learning model to learn useful information from such a feature set, the model may have failed to learn important features relevant to the Umbellularia_california class of enzymes during training because both of them fell in the test set due to the random nature of our training set creation and unavailability of similar enzymes in the training set.

 To get a better estimate of the variance in model prediction, the model was simulated 10,000 times by varying the random seed with the above mentioned hyperparameters and k-mer length 11.
 This will result in different training data and initialization parameters for SVM.